ptarmiganlabs/butler-sheet-icons/README.md

 Options:
   --loglevel <level>                  log level (choices: "error", "warn", "info", "verbose", "debug", "silly", default: "info")
-  --schemaversion <string>            Qlik Sense engine schema version (default: "12.612.0") --tenanturl <url>                   URL to Qlik Sense cloud tenant --apikey <key>                      API key used to access the Sense APIs --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
-Set this high enough so the sheet has time to render properly (default: 5)
+  --schemaversion <string>            Qlik Sense engine schema version (default: "12.612.0") --tenanturl <url>                   URL or host of Qlik Sense cloud tenant.
+Example: "https://tenant.eu.qlikcloud.com" or "tenant.eu.qlikcloud.com"
+  --apikey <key>                      API key used to access the Sense APIs --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
+Set this high enough so the sheet has time to render properly
+                                      (default: 5)
   --imagedir <directory>              directory in which thumbnail images will be stored.
 Relative or absolute path (default: "./img")
   --includesheetpart <value>          which part of sheets should be used to take screenshots.
-1=object area only, 2=1 + sheet title, 3 not used, 4=full screen (default: "1")
+1=object area only, 2=1 + sheet title, 3 not used, 4=full screen
+                                      (default: "1")
   --appid <id>                        Qlik Sense app whose sheet icons should be modified.
   --collectionid <id>                 Used to control which Sense apps should have their sheets updated with new icons.
-All apps in this collection will be updated (default: "")
+All apps in this collection will be
+                                      updated (default: "")
   --exclude-sheet-number <number...>  Sheet numbers (1=first sheet in an app) that will be excluded from sheet icon update.
   --exclude-sheet-title <title...>    Use sheet titles to control which sheets that will be excluded from sheet icon update.
   --browser <browser>                 Browser to install (e.g. "chrome" or "firefox").
-Use "butler-sheet-icons browser list-installed" to see which browsers are currently installed.
+Use "butler-sheet-icons browser list-installed" to see which browsers
-                                      (choices: "chrome", "firefox", default: "chrome") --browser-version <version>         Version (=build id) of the browser to install.
+                                      are currently installed. (choices: "chrome", "firefox", default: "chrome") --browser-version <version>         Version (=build id) of the browser to install.
 Use "butler-sheet-icons browser list-installed" to see which browsers are currently installed.
   -h, --help                          display help for command
 ```